Published: December 7, 2025

 The number is zero.

-In this example, the program first checks if the number is positive.
+The program first checks if the number is positive.
 If the condition is false, it moves to the next block to check if the number is negative.
 If that condition is also false, the final else block executes, indicating the number is zero.

 switch (expression) {